Mrityunjay000/invene_take_home_challenge/README.md

 ## Using the App

 The app provides a simple interface to select a lab order file (limited to `.txt` files only) and submit it for processing.
+Test lab orders can be found in `/Test Lab Orders`.
 Once processing is complete, you will recieve a success message.
 The sanitized file can be accessed under `path/to/this/repo/backend/InveneTakeHomeChallenge.LabOrderProcessor/bin/Deebug/net6.0/` named as `<filename>_sanitized.txt`. .NET's `AppDomain.CurrentDomain.BaseDirectory` is used to save the sanitized file so that the backend can run smoothly across multiple platforms.

 ## Approach